Submission deadline: 24th February 2019

-SPA Software in Practice is about practitioners from any aspect of software development - technology, people and process - sharing their thoughts and knowledge, and learning together.
+SPA Software in Practice is about practitioners sharing experiences from any aspect of software development - technology, people and process - sharing their thoughts and knowledge, and learning together.
+It is about building a community of attendees that can learn and share new, interesting and thought provoking experiences from the broadest spectrum of their profession.

 What are we looking for?